operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 own executables makes sense.
 It aligns with the work we've done with [Phase 2][phase-2] plugins.
 It allows the most flexibility in terms of implementation.
 It also has a simple API -
-input: bundle dir; output: ManifestErrors JSON.
+input: bundle dir; output: ManifestResult JSON.

 Wrapping validations in their own executable simply means that there needs to be something that the operator-sdk can run like a shell script or a binary.

 The validation executable will need to accept a single input value which is the bundle directory.
-The output will need to be a ManifestErrors JSON.
+The output will need to be a ManifestResult JSON.
 This JSON will be parsed by the operator-sdk converted and output as a Result.

 For example, the existing validations could easily be wrapped with a `main.go`